ART & DESIGN

 Perception Is the First Creative Act

-Last updated: March 19, 2026
+Last updated: June 20, 2026

-Making does not begin with the object — it begins with the framing of experience.
+Making does not begin with the object.
+It begins with the framing of experience.

 PERCEPTION IS THE FIRST CREATIVE ACT